Rubio1980/Rubio1980/README.md

 ### Olá!
 Eu sou o Rubio Oliveira

-- 🔭 Atualmente eu estou em busca de uma oportunidade de estágio
+- 🔭 I'm currently looking for an internship or junior opportunity
-- 🌱 Estou estudando Análise e Desenvolvimento de Sistema (EAD)
+- 🌱 At the moment I'm studying System Analysis and Development (EAD)

 ##